Burling graphs revisited, part II: Structure

 \begin{lemma} Every oriented Burling graph contains a source. \end{lemma}

 \begin{proof} Follows from Lemma~\ref{lem:DG-no-cycle}. \end{proof}

 \begin{lemma} A Burling graph contains no triangle. \end{lemma}

-\begin{proof} Up to symmetry, a triangle has only two possible orientations.
-So, in an oriented graph derived from a tree $T$, every triangle is transitively oriented by Lemma~\ref{lem:DG-no-cycle}, that is with an arc $uv$ and two arcs $uw$ and $wv$.
-So, $u$ is source, so its out-neighborhood should be a stable set since it is included in a branch of $T$, a contradiction. \end{proof}
+\begin{proof} Suppose, for the sake of contradiction, that this is not true.
+Let $ G $ be an oriented graph derived from a Burling tree $ T $ whose underlying graph contains a triangle.
+Up to symmetry, a triangle has only two possible orientations.
+By Lemma~\ref{lem:DG-no-cycle}, the triangle in $ G $ is not a directed cycle.
+Therefore, it is transitively oriented, i.e. it has an arc $uv$ and two arcs $uw$ and $wv$.
+So, $ v $ and $ w $ are both out-neighbors of $ u $, and thus are included in the a common branch of $ T $.
+Therefore, there is no arc between $ v $ and $ w $, a contradiction. \end{proof}

 The next lemma shows that all oriented Burling graphs can be derived from Burling trees with specific properties.
 This will reduce complication in some proofs.
 Let $G$ be an oriented graph derived from a Burling tree $T$.
-An arc $uv$ of $G$ is a \emph{top arc with respect to $T$} if $v$ is the out-neighbor of $u$ that is closest (in $T$) to the root of $T$.
-An arc $uv$ of $G$ is a \emph{bottom arc with respect to $T$} if $v$ is the out-neighbor of $u$ that is furthest (in $T$) from the root of $T$.
-Note that it may happen that a top (resp.\ bottom) arc with respect $T$ is no more a top arc (resp.\ bottom) when $G$ is derived from another tree $T'$.
+An arc $uv$ of $G$ is a \emph{top-arc with respect to $T$} if $v$ is the out-neighbor of $u$ that is closest (in $T$) to the root of $T$.
+An arc $uv$ of $G$ is a \emph{bottom-arc with respect to $T$} if $v$ is the out-neighbor of $u$ that is furthest (in $T$) from the root of $T$.
+Note that it is possible that a top (resp.\ bottom) arc with respect to $T$ is no longer a top-arc (resp.\ bottom) when $G$ is derived from another tree $T'$.